seanankenbruck/django-app-1/README.md

-# django-app-1
+# Sample Django Project

-Sample django project
+This is a simple Django API that will eventually be integrated into a CI/CD pipeline on AWS.